morkav/AWS_installation_guide/README.md

 You will find
 <ul>
 <li>a .tex document that you can update/modify/copy
 freely.
-Just mentionned my name please.</li>
+Just mention my name please.</li>
 <li>a .pdg file with the instructions</li>
 </ul>